vstinner/vstinner.github.io/content/stable_benchmark_average.rst

 ======================================

 Well, let's say that we will use a fixed PYTHONHASHSEED value.
-Anyway, my patch doesn't touch at the hash function.
+Anyway, my patch doesn't touch the hash function.
 So it doesn't matter.

 While running benchmarks, I noticed differences when running the benchmark from a different directory::